cbw5803/PyACF/README.md

 # (Optional) Developers

-Developers could use the developer branch.
+Developers could use the development branch.
 This project still miss the following features:

 1. Fast pyramid feature algorithm is not implemented, the detection is extremely slow.
 See (this paper)[https://ieeexplore.ieee.org/document/6714453]
 2. Multiple-class detection is not implemented, one-class detection only